FOCUS: Effective Embedding Initialization for Monolingual Specialization of Multilingual Models: Hyperparameters and Experiment Details

+\paragraph{Datasets for low-resource languages.} Comparing OSCARv23.01 and mC4 as a data source for low-resource languages, we observe that for Corsican\footnote{Results not included in the paper as the language is not provided by OSCARv23.01.}, Cebuano and Luxembourgish, the quality in mC4 is quite poor.
+Training a tokenizer on these datasets results in a tokenizer that, on average, encodes \textit{fewer} characters per token than when using the original XLM-R tokenizer.
+Motivated by this, we turned to OSCARv23.01 (for Cebunao and Luxembourgish, since it does not contain Corsican).
+We filter each dataset based on the quality warnings \texttt{header}, \texttt{footer}, and \texttt{noisy} provided by OSCARv23.01.
+Training a tokenizer on this data yielded the expected results.
+For Hmong and Samoan, we did not observe such degraded tokenization training on mC4.
+Nevertheless, these corpora (and all web-crawled corpora of low-resource languages) can also be expected to be noisy.

 \paragraph{Downstream tasks.} \phantomsection We detail our hyperparameters for all downstream tasks in \autoref{tab:params-downstream}.
-We largely follow default values of finetuning scripts provided by Huggingface\footnote{\href{https://github.com/huggingface/transformers/tree/main/examples/pytorch}{{\texttt{github.com/huggingface/transformers/tree/main/\\examples/pytorch}}}}, but adjust the training epochs depending on dataset size, add a linear learning rate warmup for 10\% of total training steps and adjust the batch size based on used GPU memory per task.
-Additionally, we use a $2 \times 10^{-5}$ peak learning rate for all non-QA tasks.
-We repeat each experiment five times with the random seeds \texttt{\{1,2,3,4,5\}} and report the mean and standard deviation across runs.
-For XNLI, we report accuracy, for SQuADv1.1, TyDiQA, GermanQuAD, WikiANN, and GermEval, we report the F$_1$-Score.
+We largely followed default values of finetuning scripts provided by Huggingface\footnote{\href{https://github.com/huggingface/transformers/tree/main/examples/pytorch}{{\texttt{github.com/huggingface/transformers/tree/main/\\examples/pytorch}}}}, but adjusted the training epochs depending on dataset size, added a linear learning rate warmup for 10\% of total training steps, and adjusted the batch size based on used GPU memory per task.
+Additionally, we used a $2 \times 10^{-5}$ peak learning rate for all non-QA tasks.
+We repeated each experiment five times with the random seeds \texttt{\{1,2,3,4,5\}} and report the mean and standard deviation across runs.
+For XNLI, we report accuracy, for TyDiQA, GermanQuAD, WikiANN, MasakhaNERv2, and GermEval14, we report the F$_1$-Score.

+\paragraph{Tokenizer training.} \phantomsection Our language-specific tokenizers were trained in the same way as XLM-R for comparability, specifically SentencePiece tokenization~\cite{sentencepiece} with the Unigram algorithm~\cite{unigram2018kudo}.
+We used HuggingFace \texttt{tokenizers} and a vocabulary size of 50k tokens for all languages.
+The resulting vocabularies contain a large amount (roughly 10k tokens) of emojis and Chinese, Japanese, and Korean single characters, which is an artifact of SentencePiece's \texttt{character\_coverage} parameter (which defaults to 100\%).
+Characters are included in the vocabulary even if they appear only once in the large amount of noisy web-scraped training documents.
+This effectively means that our language-specific vocabularies are roughly 10k tokens smaller in practice, as such single characters rarely occur in the training data.
+In practice, one may wish to tune the \texttt{character\_coverage} carefully based on the requirements of the target language if a smaller model is desired.